 In the spring of 1927 Dziga Vertov* moved to Kyiv to work for VUFKU, the All-Ukrainian Photo Cinema Adminstration (Vse-Ukrains’ke Foto Kino Upravlinnia, ВУФКУ – Всеукраїнське фоtокіноуправління) after being sacked by Sovkino, the Russian equivalent, for being over budget on his film ‘One Sixth of the World’ , and for refusing to present a script for ‘Man with a Movie Camera’ (which he had no intention of writing).
 Founded in 1922 VUFKU had a reputation for much more adventurous commissioning than Sovkino, and its predecessor Goskino, training, employing, and promoting mostly Ukrainian directors and cinematographers, and their films.
 VUFKU was effectively closed down in 1930, merged with Soyuzkino (Sovkino’s successor) after accusations of Nationalism, Formalism and other ‘unacceptable behaviour’ by the authorities in Moscow.
 In less than nine years the studios had produced over 140 full length feature films, and many documentaries, newsreels and animations.
 Films such as Oleksandr Dovzhenko’s ‘Ukrainian Trilogy’ (‘Zvenigora’ , ‘Arsenal’ , ‘Earth’ (‘Zemlya’) ), and Dziga Vertov’s two masterpieces, ‘Man with a Movie Camera’ and ‘Enthusiasm: the Donbas Symphony’ earned VUFKU an international reputation.
 It controlled all aspects of the cinematic process including film-making, film processing, screening, publicity, and education.
 The main studios were originally in Odesa with others in Kharkiv and Yalta.
 After the earthquake in Yalta in 1927 VUFKU decided to relocate its equipment to large new studios in Kyiv in 1928.
 These are now the home of the Oleksandr Dovzhenko National Film Studio.
 The studio administration was also based in Kyiv at this time.

-*with his wife and brother, Elizaveta Svilova and Mikhail Kaufman.
+*With his wife and brother, Elizaveta Svilova and Mikhail Kaufman.
 Svilova’s virtuosic editing of ‘Man with a Movie Camera’ is evident, but the latter’s creative contribution to this and earlier films is increasingly recognised (eg the excellent essays about him in the Dovzhenko Centre’s recent book, ‘Ukrainian Dilogy’ 2018).
-The idea for shooting a film about a cameraman apparently came from Kaufman.

 According to the shooting schedule filming began in Moscow in early June and continued to mid-September in Kyiv (see my previous blog post on the locations for details of the schedule).
 However, a short article in the Kyiv monthly journal Kino No. 11, November 1928, mentions that ‘filming is almost finished’.
 Editing and production work was presumably going on at the same time, the VUFKU board complaining of slight delays in handing over the film in a minute dated 10th January 1929.